 The condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At June 30, 2010, the Company had \$84.6 million, or 703 units, in backlog, all of which was current and expected to be shipped within the next twelve months.
+At September 30, 2010, the Company had \$83.5 million, or 667 units, in backlog, all of which was current and expected to be shipped within the next twelve months.
 However, the timing of shipments is subject to change based on several variables (including customer payments and customer delivery schedules), some of which are beyond the Company's control and can affect the Company's quarterly revenue and backlog.
-Management believes that existing cash and cash equivalents are sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-However, if anticipated cash needs of the Company change, it is possible that the Company may decide to raise additional capital in the future.
+Although the Company has made progress on direct material cost reduction efforts, the Company was behind schedule in reducing costs at the end of the second quarter of Fiscal 2011.
+In addition, the Company's working capital requirements are higher than planned primarily because of slower collection of accounts receivable and lower than anticipated inventory turns.
+Further, the Company has not been able to fully achieve its planned number of product shipments partly as a result of a shortage in certain key supplies.
+If the Company is unable to improve its performance in the areas discussed above and successfully obtain a release of all or a portion of its restricted cash from Wells Fargo as further described under "Liquidity and Capital Resources" in this Form 10-Q, the Company may need to raise additional funds in the near term.
 The Company could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining debt financing.
-There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms, or at all, especially given the state of worldwide capital markets.
+There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms, or at all.
 If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders would be reduced.
 In addition, any equity or debt securities that it would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
-Should the Company be unable to execute its plans or obtain additional financing that might be needed if the Company's cash needs change, the Company may be unable to continue as a going concern.
+Should the Company be unable to execute its plans or obtain additional financing, that might be needed if the Company's cash needs change, the Company may be unable to continue as a going concern.
 The unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.